leewc/leewc.github.io/_posts/articles/2016-04-13-how-to-merge-multiple-git-repositories-into-one-repo.md

         project_A
 ~~~

+You have now removed the remote `url` reference to `proj_A`.

 ## Step 13.

-You can now delete your old remote branch, we don't need it anymore.
+Just wanted to highlight at this point you can now delete your old repo, we don't need it anymore.
+In this example I can delete the repo at `https://github.com/username/proj_A.git`.
+Of course if you're messing with your one and only repo, **it's better you wait till we're finished with the merge**!

 ## Step 14.